The lastLogoff attribute

 How it works

-- Edit the script so that date is being stored in an attribute you aren’t currently using (see list below).
+- Edit the script so that date and time is being stored in an attribute you aren’t currently using (see list below).

 - Assign the script to run at logoff using Group Policy.